 One idea is to help dad with some kind of outdoor seating project, so that he can enjoy his garden from the comfort of a sun lounger.
-Initially we wanted to use BSW Timber to make it, after hearing about how strong and beautiful it was, however, we had more experience with slabs so we started an outdoor patio project!
+Initially we wanted to use BSW Timber to make it, after hearing about how strong and beautiful it was, however, we had more experience with slabs so we started an outdoor patio project instead!
 My boyfriend and I completed one (with the help of a couple friends where we used a brand in the stamped concrete industry) last summer and the project took about a day and a half from start to finish!
 With hard work put in over the weekend, you can look forward to a relaxing Sunday evening with a backyard BBQ on your newly built patio!
 If you’ve not got the time for any DIY, then you may want to think about investing in a teak garden set for your outdoor area.

 Here is how we completed our flagstone patio project:

 Determine the style of patio & supplies needed.
 I measured my project area, and went to a local landscape supply company – Troesh Coleman Pacific (Nipomo, CA).
 Their staff helped to determine exactly how much product I would need for my project, and also provided me with helpful tips!